Puttavee/GettingAndCleaningData/Codebook.md

 \#\#     [list output truncated]

 ##1.
 Merges the training and the test sets to create one data set.
 (Merges “train” and “test” sets to create one data set)
+After setting the source directory for the files, row bind, set name, and merge column.

 **1) Row bind data**

 ```